-Care must be taken to recite Krias Shema during the proper time (between 6:36-9:56am).
-One who goes to sleep prior to davening should ensure that he awakens in time to recite Shema.
+Care must be taken to recite Krias Shema within its proper time (between 6:31-9:52am).
+One who goes to sleep before davening should ensure that he awakens in time to recite Shema.

 Full Hallel is recited on Shavuos.
 When reciting Hallel, one may not interrupt it - other than for those things that one may respond to during the Brochos of Krias Shema.
 [I.e. If the Chazzan recites Kedushah, one responds Kodosh, Boruch and Yimloch.
 When the Chazzan says Ha'E-I Hakodosh, one answers Omein.
 When the Chazzan says Modim, one answers the three words Modim Anachnu Loch.
 When the Chazzan recites Kaddish, one answers Omein Yehei Shmei etc, and Omein to d'amiran b'olmo.
 One also answers Borchu and Omein when the Brochos are recited before and after an Aliyah or Haftorah.]